rmrk-team/evm-sample-contracts/contracts/NestableMultiAsset/README.md

 #### `tokenURI`

-The `tokenURI` is used to retreive the metadata URI of the desired token and accepts one argument:
+The `tokenURI` is used to retrieve the metadata URI of the desired token and accepts one argument:

 - `tokenId`: `uint256` type of argument representing the token ID of which we are retrieving the URI